jpanneton/jpanneton.github.io/_posts/2022-05-05-the-perfect-frequency-splitter-debunked.md

 {% include image.html path="posts/1-frequency-splitter/12-phase-shift-error.svg" path-detail="posts/1-frequency-splitter/12-phase-shift-error.svg" width="50%" alt="Phase shift error" %}

-In short, this means that phase-canceled bands will always contain some of the frequencies that were used to cancel them, and their amplitude will directly depend on the filters being used (steeper filter results in a greater phase shift).
+In short, this means that phase-canceled bands will always contain some of the frequencies that were used to cancel them, and their amplitude will directly depend on the filters being used, since steeper filters result in a greater phase shift.

 This is of course a theoretical example with only two sine waves involved, but you can see how many unwanted frequencies might be introduced in the phase canceled band of Multiplier's "phase correct" frequency splitter.
 This is audible and measurable just by soloing the said band.
 Sure, you can reconstruct the original signal that way, but the band doesn't hold the expected information in isolation, which defeats the whole purpose of using a frequency splitter to process bands independently.